Irving Cummings: Career

 Cummings was known for the big splashy 1930s Technicolor musicals with popular leading ladies such as Betty Grable, Alice Faye, Carmen Miranda, and Shirley Temple (Little Miss Broadway, 1938) he directed at 20th Century Fox.
+He retired in 1954.

 Personal life and death

 Cummings was married to Ruth Sinclair, and they had a son, screenwriter and producer Irving Cummings Jr.

 On April 18, 1959, Cummings died at Cedars of Lebanon Hospital of a heart attack in Hollywood, California, at age 70.

 Recognition

 Cummings has a star at 6816 Hollywood Boulevard on the Hollywood Walk of Fame.
 It was dedicated on February 8, 1960.
 In 1943, as part of the 50th anniversary of the birth of the motion picture industry, Cummings was awarded the Thomas A. Edison Foundation Gold Medal for outstanding achievement in the arts and sciences.